Facts About The Common Cold

 - Herbs, minerals and other products such as echinacea, eucalyptus, garlic, honey, lemon, menthol, zinc and vitamin C have received a lot of publicity as cold remedies.
 However, none of these claims are solidly supported by scientific studies.

 - Adequate liquid intake is recommended.
-Eight glasses of water and/or juice per day are recommended.
 This will help keep the lining of the nose and throat from drying out, so that mucus remains moist and easy to clear from the nose.

 - Avoid coffee, tea or soft drinks that contain caffeine.
 Also avoid any drinks that contain alcohol.
 Caffeine and alcohol lead to dehydration, the opposite of what your body needs to recover.